-Defining API for messages
+Define an API for messages

-Defining the size of the message
+Define the size of the message

-static size_t size(void)
+static size_t getsize(void)

 {